warrensbox/terraform-switcher/www/docs/usage/config-files.md

 ## Setting the default (fallback) version using `.tfswitch.toml` file

-If `tfswsitch` is unable to determine the version to use, it errors out.
+By default, if `tfswsitch` is unable to determine the version to use, it errors out.
 The `.tfswitch.toml` file can be configured with a `default-version` attribute for `tfswitch` to use a particular version, if no other sources of versions are found

 ```toml